4.8 1700+ Google Reviews

 Asbestos Tiles

-Vinyl floor tiles containing asbestos were extremely popular.
-They were very durable and easy to install.
+They were very durable and easy to install making asbestos floor tiles extremely popular.
 The most common size of the tile was 9×9, but there were also 12×12, and 18×18 tiles that contained asbestos.
-If you have a loose tile in your home and see black adhesive underneath, it likely contains asbestos as well.
+Keep in mind, if you have a loose tile in your home and see black adhesive underneath, it likely contains asbestos as well.

 Asbestos Ceiling Tile

-Asbestos ceiling tiles had great acoustic properties and were used in many commercial buildings such as churches and auditoriums.
+Churches and auditoriums loved asbestos ceiling tiles for their great acoustic properties.
 However, they were also used in homes for finishing the basement.

 Transite Vents

 Combustion appliances such as furnaces and water heaters need vents to convey dangerous byproducts to the exterior of the home.
-Generally, metal vents are used.
-But during the asbestos boom, transite vents were used.
+Generally, contractors used metal vents.
+But during the asbestos boom, many opted to use transite vents.
 These were asbestos cement vent pipes designed to vent combustion products to the outdoors.
-The benefit of course was their extreme resistance to heat and fire.
+Of course the benefit was their extreme resistance to heat and fire.

 Asbestos Duct Tape and Insulation